 My daughter and her fiancé have decided to have a very small intimate wedding inviting only very close friends and immediate family, excluding many aunts, uncles, and friends.
 It’s their special day and they will have the wedding of their dreams.

 I was wondering if it was considered good etiquette to send wedding registry information to family and close friends who are not invited to the wedding?
 I know that many people understand and respect this beautiful couple but would have loved to share in their wedding day – I just don’t want to offend anyone by this, but I also know that many of them want to send them a gift.
 Thanks for your advice.

-I hope this information is helpful and I hope your daughter has a wonderful wedding and a very happy marriage.
+I hope your daughter has a wonderful wedding and a very happy marriage.

-If you have questions or comments about gift giving or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.
+If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

-Emails in this column are received from readers.
-Emails may be edited for spelling and grammar, or to remove sensitive information, however, we are careful not to alter the intent or content of the question.
+Questions in this column are received from readers.
+They may be edited for spelling, length and grammar, or to remove sensitive information.
+However, we are careful not to alter the intent or content of the question.

-Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.
+Cheryl Seidel is an etiquette writer and the founder of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.

 This post contains affiliate links.
 We may be compensated if you make a purchase by clicking on one of the links.
 Thanks for your support!